 3 MATERIALS ASPECTS 3.1 EFFICIENT USE OF MATERIALS

 MA 3 PREFABRICATION

 Exclusions None.

 OBJECTIVE rage prefabrication building elements in order to reduce wastage erials and quantities of on-site waste.

 CREDITS ATTAINABLE 2

 Prerequisite None.

 CREDIT REQUIREMENT lit when the manufacture of 20% of listed prefabricated building nts has been off-site.

 lits where the manufacture of 40% of listed prefabricated building nts has been off-site.

 ASSESSMENT The lis ted building elements (pre-cast concrete) includes:

 • fac cades;

 • sta aircases;

 • sla abs;

 • ba lcony/utility platform;

 • pa irapet;

 • pa irtition walls;

 • bri idge-decks; and

 • for otbridges.

 Additional or alternative elements may be included, which the Client believes to demonstrate a significant contribution to the assessment criteria.
 However, the curtain wall/windows shall be excluded from the assessment.

 In order to avoid long-distant transportation, the manufacturing factor, shall be located within 800 km of the site.
 The Client shall demonstrate through the submission of contract specifications, drawings and othe supporting documents that the quantities (by weight or volume) of those building elements fabricated off-site are in accordance with the Code of Practice for Pre-cast Construction 2003.
 The assessment shall take into account the number and quantities of building elements in the building development that was fabricated off-site and credits will be awarded where the assessment criteria have been met.

-BACKGROUND Prefabrication is the manufacture of sections of a building at the factory so they can be easily and rapidly assembled at the building site, improving the buildability of the building.
-Since the factory fabrication of building elements is conducted under controlled conditions, it allows for more efficient disposal of debris and waste.
-Noise, dust, site traffic and other environmental nuisances can also be reduced.
-Interior millwork and custom metalwork should be detailed to be shop-finished and installed to the highest degree to limit the need for on-site painting and finishing work.
-The Hong Kong construction industry is continuously under pressure to raise productivity, reduce costs and improve the quality levels of constructed facilities.
+BACKGROUND so the improve buildin more of other and c installe finishir prication is the manufacture of sections of a building at the factory by can be easily and rapidly assembled at the building site, ring the buildability of the building.
+Since the factory fabrication of ig elements is conducted under controlled conditions, it allows for efficient disposal of debris and waste.
+Noise, dust, site traffic and environmental nuisances can also be reduced.
+Interior millwork ustom metalwork should be detailed to be shop-finished and ed to the highest degree to limit the need for on-site painting and ng work. ong Kong construction industry is continuously under pressure to

+raise productivity, reduce costs and improve the quality levels of constructed facilities.
 All these requirements are the key drivers for